lousydropout/vocab-recommendation/memory-bank/implementation-notes.md

    - For zip files: Extracts all .txt/.md files from zip
    - For each essay: Extracts student name, matches/creates student, generates new `essay_id`
    - Lambda sends SQS message per essay with `teacher_id`, `assignment_id`, `student_id`
-   - Processor Lambda consumes from SQS and stores metadata
+   - ECS Fargate worker consumes from SQS and stores metadata

 **Bug Fix (2025-11-11):**
 - Legacy essays were incorrectly calling `process_single_essay()` which generated new `essay_id` and tried to re-upload